ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 Range reduction by modulo gives us smaller integer numbers, which may already be some form of index values for an [array] or a seq.
-With two restrictions: Index collisions can occur, as applying the hash function and the modulo range reduction on different [strings]{.str} may give us the same index value.
+With two restrictions: Index collisions can occur, as applying the hash function and the modulo range reduction on different [strings] may give us the same index value.
 And some index values may be never generated.
 The latter is not that serious, some positions in the container would remain unpopulated.
 Collisions are much more serious of